Spylerrr/odin-recipes/README.md

-# odin-recipes
+# Odin-Recipes
-The idea of this project is for a recipe website.
+This is an HTML project for a recipes website to show what I have learned from the Odin Project's HTML section.
-This project is to demonstrate the skills I have learned to use HTML.
+The skills learned for this project were building the boilerplates, adding paragraphs, headings, ordered and unorderd lists, images, and links.